GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
+> ### My rule of thumb is 1/3 of the schedule for design, 1/6 for coding, 1/4 for component testing, and 1/4 for system testing.
 >
-> ~ *Danny Hillis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts